Usbac/wolff/docs/template.md

 ## Extending the template

+`custom($function)`

-You can extend the template engine and make your own tags or rules using regular expressions and the `custom` function.
+You can extend the template engine and make your own tags or rules by using the `custom` method.

-The custom function takes a closure, which must take a parameter that is suposed to be the view content and finally it must return it.
+The method takes a closure, which must take a parameter that is suposed to be the view content and it must return it.
+What you do with the view content inside the function is up to you.

+### Example

 If you add the following code to the `system/web.php` file: